GuenterQuast/mimoCoRB/builddoc/index.rst

 or *Observer* classes of the package.
 This information comprises the pointer to the shared buffer manager as well as pointers to instances of the functions *Event()* or *Queue()* from the multiprocessing package to enable communication and data transfers across processes.
 A further dictionary (*config_dict*) provides the function-specific parameters discussed previously.
 The keyword dictionary *rb_info* specifies whether writer, reader or observer functionality is required.
+It contains a copy of the ring-buffer assignment block („RB_assign:") from the main setup file on function level.
+Its purpose is to facilitate the ring-buffer access part within a function or class.
 The function interface looks as follows:

 .. code-block:: python